 Drafting Questions: Analyzed through a past exam question on Obligations

-The best way how to prepare for these questions is to do as many of the drafting questions as you can in past exams.
-Many of these questions require that you draft the entire proceeding.
-This is unnecessary, rather, you can simply write the entête (the header) and then the conclusions; no need to draft all the statements in between as these will most likely not be asked on the exam.
+The best way how to prepare for these questions is to do as many of the drafting questions as you can in past exams (pre-2005) and these questions require that you draft the entire proceeding.
 Also, you want to review all of the drafted exercises which were completed in Bar School.
 The actual question asked will bear some similarity to those studied in the classroom.
 The keyword in that last sentence was “some similarity”.
 The question will not be identical, rather it will only touch on the subject which should hopefully give you an indication of the wording to use for your conclusions in order not to lose points for form.

-Here are a couple of tricks to keep in mind: (1) if you have the choice of using a term found in the law or another term, use the term found in the law, (2) the number of conclusions the Bar is looking for is generally the number of the points the question is on minus 1, (3) too many conclusions lose you points, so only write the minimum which achieves the hypothetical client’s objectives, and (4) the Collection de droit book on Redaction will be virtually useless to help you answer the question, so don’t waste your time going through it during the exam trying to figure out how to draft the answer.
+Here are a couple of tricks to keep in mind: (1) draft as simply as possible; better have more points clearly listed out in multiple sentences than one run-on sentences that encompasses too much; (2) if you have the choice of using a term found in the law or another term, use the term found in the law; (3) too many conclusions lose you points, so only write the minimum which achieves the hypothetical client’s objectives; and (4) the Collection de droit book on Redaction will be virtually useless to help you answer the question, so don’t waste your time going through it during the exam trying to figure out how to draft the answer.

 Let’s take a recent bar question as an example, it read something like the following: Four people (Bob, Jane, Louis, and Francine) are running a business together and they approach a bank to take out a loan for their business.
 The bank loans them a total of $100,000 at 5% interest for one year.
 The loan is not repaid and the bank demands repayment of $105,000 from the wealthiest of the four partners (Bob) who pays the entire loan back with interest.
 In the meantime, one of the business partners (Jane) has become insolvent.
 The partner who paid (Bob) is seeking to have the other two partners (Louis and Francine) pay their respective shares.
 Draft the conclusions of the proceeding against the two partners who did not pay.